 Introduction

-A different approach to creaing a multilingual site is to add the Falang Component to a regular non-multiligual Joomla site.
-This article describes installing the Falang Component, which is available from Joomla extensions-Farlang (opens in a new window/tab), to add French and German llanguages
+A different approach to creating a multilingual site is to add the Falang Component to a regular non-multilingual Joomla site.
+This article describes installing the Falang Component, which is available from Joomla extensions-Farlang (opens in a new window/tab), to add French and German languages as examples.

 Installing Falang